 Special notes

-If the males provided fail to mate after 2 attempts, the investigator will be notified.
+If the provided males fail to mate after 2 attempts or there will be no fertilized embryos, the investigator will be notified.

 If the foster females fail to deliver pups of the proper genotype, the process will be repeated at no additional cost (other than the cost of more female egg donors, if needed) AFTER the investigator has done appropriate genetic testing on the 'dirty' animals to confirm their genotype.